-The current Western Sierra Lines HO layout was started in August 2008.
-It is currently 99% complete from a track perspective and 80% complete from a primary scenic standpoint.
+The current Western Sierra Lines HO layout is 99% complete from a track perspective and 80% complete from a primary scenic standpoint.
 Of course no layout is ever finished and we are already looking forward to changes to improve operations and open up more possibilities as well as many super detailing opportunities.

 Future plans include finishing work on the short line scenery and exploring an expansion of the layout along with modification of existing areas to improve operation and enhance the scenes.